Composite GEFRI Score

 Regionally, Ireland leads most clearly in Governance, sitting well above the peer average.

-Areas with room to grow: School Access and Gender Parity (70, 58th percentile).
+Areas with room to grow: School Access and Gender Parity (89, 68th percentile) and Human Capital (78, 66th percentile).
 These dimensions sit close to global norms and could accelerate quickly with targeted investment.

 Key insights

-- Scores range from Governance (86.6) to Human Capital (61.2), reflecting variation across dimensions.
+Scores range from Infrastructure (90.2) to Innovation (76.0), reflecting variation across dimensions.

 Regional peers: Europe & Central Asia